b16joski/Nextflow-pipeline/README.md

 # Nextflow-pipeline
-Helicobacter pylori pipeline analysis implemented in Nextflow.
+Helicobacter pylori Whole Genome pipeline analysis implemented in Nextflow.

 1.bbduk tool has been implimented so far in nextflow for adapter trimming and quality-trimming